-->

 george.woodrow@townofsunnyvale.org

-Below is a brief review of some 2024 staff and Town Council accomplishments in an attempt to maintain and improve the high quality of life in Sunnyvale:
+Here’s a summary of the key achievements from the staff and Town Council in 2024-2025 aimed at enhancing the quality of life in Sunnyvale:

 - First grocery store (Tom Thumb) to open soon